-Saint Nicholas School, PK-8, is an independent Anglican school offering a choir school and classical curriculum with a Montessori lower school.
+Saint Nicholas School is an independent private school offering a classical curriculum through middle school with a Montessori lower school beginning with infants.
 The program includes summer camp and outdoor education.
-It was founded in 1987 and offers an exemplary curriculum and support for each student to achieve potential.
+It was founded in 1987 and offers an exemplary curriculum and support for each child to achieve their potential.

-Saint Nicholas School is accredited by the Diocese of Mid-America of the Reformed Episcopal Church.
+Saint Nicholas is accredited by the Diocese of Mid-American of the Reformed Episcopal Church.

 The school is a partner member of the Classical Latin School Association.
-SNS is a member of the Houston Association of Independent Schools, the North American Montessori Center, the Christian Montessori Fellowship, and the International Montessori Council.
+Saint Nicholas school is a member of the Houston Association of Independent Schools, The North American Montessori Center, The Christian Montessori Fellowship and The International Montessori Council.

 Saint Nicholas School was established in 1987 as a private independent school, organized as a limited partnership to procure property for a campus.
 The group included school heads, faculty, parents, grandparents, friends, and business associates.
 James L. McKey and Margot T. Heard served as general partners.

 The school grew and developed grades through middle school.
 Parental support produced growth for the four acre campus.
 In 1991 the school was named a member of the “Houston 100”, for being one of the fastest growing companies in the Houston-Galveston area.

 A second campus was opened in 1995 in the Texas Medical Center with a second limited partnership.
 The purpose was to provide the unique offering of academic excellence, innovative materials and curriculum, and personal attention in the workplace setting of the Texas Medical Center.

 The general partners were recruited to sponsor one of the new Open Enrollment Charters in the state in 1996, granted by the State Board of Education.
 The school, Medical Center Charter School, is organized as a 501 (c) (3).
 It currently occupies the original campus at 10420 Mullins.